Knowledge Hub

 What is a third country?

-The ICO’s guide to international transfers reviews and updates the countries deemed to be adequate, so you should check this over time for the most up-to-date list.
+The ICO’s guide to international transfers reviews and updates the countries deemed adequate, so you should check this over time for the most up-to-date list.

-Which approach should you adopt – the IDTA, EU SCCs and UK Addendum?
+Should you use the IDTA or EU SCCs and UK Addendum?

 The IDTA, however, is a standalone agreement (unlike the EU modular approach) that a controller or a processor can use.
 Like the EU SCCs, it places contractual obligations on data exporters and importers, which also considers Schrems II's decision.